Save Our Heritage

 Calculations of climate effects from private luxury jets at Hanscom Field

-Therefore, burning fuel at high altitude in a jet plane is about twice as bad as would be expected from the carbon dioxide alone.
+Therefore, burning fuel at high altitude in a jet plane is about twice as bad for the climate as would be expected from the carbon dioxide emissions alone.

 The global warming contribution of jet flights can therefore be directly computed from the fuel consumption: 6.3 kg of CO2e for each kg of jet fuel.
 The contribution of a particular flight could be determined by measuring its fuel use, but this is not practical for a general analysis.
 Instead, there are generally available tables of fuel use for different aircraft, which describe how much fuel is consumed per hour.
 These tables are made based on averages across a flight, since fuel use varies during takeoff, cruising, and landing.